Pskov State University: Modern university

 Pskov SU has 149 educational programs, including 76 Bachelor's degree training programs, 45 Master's degree training programs, 9 specialist's degree training programs, 19 training programs of scientific-pedagogical staff in postgraduate studies, 38 specialties of secondary vocational training, and also more than 100 programs of further education.

-Pskov State University is included in the list of 13 educational organizations which are authorized to conduct an exam in Russian as a foreign language, Russian history, and fundamentals of legislation of the Russian Federation (Integration exam).

 Pskov State University College in Pskov and Pskov State University branch in Velikiye Luki train middle-ranking specialists in secondary vocational education.
 Since 2013, the Faculty of Engineering and Economics has been opened at the branch of Pskov State University in Velikiye Luki, where training is carried out according to bachelor's degree programs.

-The Institute of Life-Long Education successfully implements supplementary educational programs for children and adults, further education programs in the form of occupational retraining, advanced training, seminars, and masterclasses.
+The Institute of Life-Long Education implements supplementary educational programs for children and adults, further education programs in the form of occupational retraining, advanced training, seminars, and masterclasses.

-The recruitment for the medical field of study Medical care has been carried out since 2018.

-In 2019, the university's educational activities were widely modernized, and new educational programs, technologies, and products were created and implemented.